jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 Now the tech lead has a functioning pattern, it time to ship it to their team.

-`automate pattern build "AcmeAPI" --version "auto"`
+`automate pattern build --version "auto"`

 > This command creates a standalone (cross-platform) package (`AcmeAPI.toolkit`) that will automatically be versioned and can now be installed by any contributor at Acme.